 - C. Divisions may furnish, at the discretion of division personnel, when necessary, medical treatment to animals impounded pursuant to this title.
-Prior consent for such treatment from the owners of such animals shall not be required. - D. Divisions shall be entitled to recover from the owner of any affected animal the cost of the care and keeping, medical treatment, and euthanasia provided or performed under the authority of this title.
+Prior consent for such treatment from the owners of such animals shall not be required. - Divisions shall be entitled to recover from the owner of any affected animal the cost of the care and keeping, medical treatment, and euthanasia provided or performed under the authority of this title.
+(Ord.
+1461 § 2 (part), 2000)

-8.08.020 - Impoundment authorized-When.
+8.08.020 - Impoundment authorized-when.